-The post-launch commissioning report on each new satellite that is prepared by the responsible Space Segment Provider will be distributed to all Space Segment Providers.
-A copy of the test report will also be sent to the Secretariat.
+The post-launch commissioning report on each new satellite that is prepared by the responsible Space Segment Provider shall be distributed to all Space Segment Providers.
+A copy of the test report shall also be sent to the Secretariat.
 Ground Segment operators may obtain copies by request from the Secretariat.

-The Cospas-Sarsat Secretariat shall update the status of the LEOSAR Space Segment given in the Annexes of document C/S A.001 and provide the new status to all Participants.
+The Cospas-Sarsat Secretariat shall update the status of the LEOSAR Space Segment on the Cospas-Sarsat website.

-The periodic test reports will be distributed to the Cospas-Sarsat Space Segment Providers and the Secretariat.
+The periodic test reports shall be distributed to the Cospas-Sarsat Space Segment Providers and the Secretariat.
 Copies may also be obtained from the Secretariat on request.

-Any LEOLUT / MCC which detects anomalies of the Space Segment during routine system monitoring, and has confirmed that such anomalies are not due to their ground segment equipment, should inform the relevant Space Segment Provider so that special tests can be conducted.
-Analysis of Space Segment anomalies will be coordinated among the relevant Space Segment Providers and possible corrective action (e.g., switch to backup payload) will be taken, as appropriate.
+Any LEOLUT / MCC which detects anomalies of the Space Segment during routine system monitoring, shall inform the relevant Space Segment Provider so that special tests can be conducted and appropriate notification can be provided.
+Analysis of Space Segment anomalies shall be coordinated among the relevant Space Segment Providers and possible corrective action (e.g., switch to backup payload) shall be taken, as appropriate.

-Information on any new anomalies which could significantly degrade system performance, that are detected during tests and confirmed by the relevant Space Segment Provider, will be provided to all Ground Segment Providers via the MCC network, in accordance with procedures defined in C/S A.001.
-A copy should also be provided to the Secretariat who shall then update the status of the LEOSAR Space Segment in C/S A.001 and provide the new status to all Participants.
+The relevant Space Segment Provider shall provide information on any anomalies which could significantly degrade system performance, to all Ground Segment Providers via the MCC network, in accordance with procedures defined in document C/S A.001.
+If an anomaly is confirmed by the relevant Space Segment Provider, then the relevant Space Segment Provider shall notify the Secretariat who shall then update the status of the LEOSAR Space Segment on the Cospas-Sarsat website.